Ulta Beauty (NASDAQ:ULTA) PT Raised to $460.00

-Ulta Beauty (NASDAQ:ULTA) had its target price boosted by analysts at Raymond James from $395.00 to $460.00 in a research note issued on Thursday, Benzinga reports.
-The firm currently has an “outperform” rating on the specialty retailer’s stock.
-Raymond James’ price objective would indicate a potential upside of 17.46% from the stock’s previous close.
+Ulta Beauty (NASDAQ:ULTA) had its target price raised by analysts at Robert W. Baird from $390.00 to $460.00 in a research report issued to clients and investors on Thursday, The Fly reports.
+The brokerage currently has an “outperform” rating on the specialty retailer’s stock.
+Robert W. Baird’s price objective would indicate a potential upside of 18.79% from the stock’s current price.

-ULTA has been the topic of several other reports.
-Wells Fargo & Company raised their target price on shares of Ulta Beauty from $375.00 to $430.00 and gave the stock an “overweight” rating in a report on Thursday.
-JPMorgan Chase & Co. lifted their price objective on shares of Ulta Beauty from $357.00 to $379.00 and gave the company an “overweight” rating in a research note on Thursday, May 27th.
-UBS Group lifted their price objective on shares of Ulta Beauty from $415.00 to $455.00 and gave the company a “buy” rating in a research note on Thursday.
-Loop Capital lifted their price objective on shares of Ulta Beauty from $360.00 to $400.00 and gave the company a “hold” rating in a research note on Thursday.
-They noted that the move was a valuation call.
-Finally, Stifel Nicolaus lifted their price objective on shares of Ulta Beauty from $330.00 to $385.00 and gave the company a “hold” rating in a research note on Wednesday, August 18th.
-Seven research analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company.
-The stock has a consensus rating of “Buy” and a consensus price target of $392.32.
+Other research analysts have also issued reports about the company.
+Stifel Nicolaus increased their price objective on Ulta Beauty from $330.00 to $385.00 and gave the company a “hold” rating in a report on Wednesday, August 18th.
+JPMorgan Chase & Co. raised their target price on Ulta Beauty from $357.00 to $379.00 and gave the stock an “overweight” rating in a report on Thursday, May 27th.
+BMO Capital Markets raised their target price on Ulta Beauty from $320.00 to $345.00 and gave the stock a “market perform” rating in a report on Thursday.
+Morgan Stanley raised their target price on Ulta Beauty from $350.00 to $430.00 and gave the stock an “equal weight” rating in a report on Thursday.
+Finally, Cowen raised their target price on Ulta Beauty from $385.00 to $490.00 and gave the stock an “outperform” rating in a report on Thursday.
+Eight analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and a consensus price target of $401.00.

 Ulta Beauty, Inc operates as a retailer of beauty products in the United States.
 The company's stores offer cosmetics, fragrances, skincare and haircare products, bath and body products, and salon styling tools; professional hair products; salon services, including hair, skin, makeup, and brow services; and others, including nail products and accessories.